Nickelodeon: Nickelodeon Animation Studio

-Nickelodeon Animation Studio (formerly Games Productions, Inc.) is a production firm with two main locations (one in Burbank, California, and the other in New York City).
+Nickelodeon Animation Studio (formerly Games Animation, Inc.) is a production firm with two main locations (one in Burbank, California, and the other in New York City).
 They serve as the animation facilities for many of the network's Nicktoons and Nick Jr. series.

 Nickelodeon Productions

 Nickelodeon Productions is a production studio in New York, that provides original sitcoms, animated shows and game-related programs for Nickelodeon.
+Despite this, the studio's logo is also seen at the end of animated television shows.
+It was founded as Games Productions in 1987, after MTV Networks was purchased by Viacom.

 Nickelodeon on Sunset

 Nickelodeon on Sunset was a studio complex in Hollywood, California which served as the primary production facility for Nickelodeon's series from 1997 until 2017; the studio is designated by the National Register for Historic Places as a historical landmark as a result of its prior existence as the Earl Carroll Theater, a prominent dinner theater.
 It served as the production facilities for several Nickelodeon series.

 Media

 Nickelodeon Games

 Nickelodeon Games (formerly Nick Games from 2002 to 2009, from 1997 to 2002, Nickelodeon Software, and from 1993 to 1997, Nickelodeon Interactive) is the video gaming division of Nickelodeon.
 It was originally a part of Viacom Consumer Products, with early games being published by Viacom New Media.
 They started a long-standing relationship with game publisher THQ.
 THQ's relationship with the network started off when THQ published their Ren & Stimpy game for Nintendo consoles in 1992, followed by a full-fledged console deal in 1998 with several Rugrats titles, and expanded in 2001, when THQ acquired some of the assets from Mattel Interactive, namely the computer publishing rights, and all video game rights to The Wild Thornberrys.
 Nickelodeon also worked, alongside THQ on an original game concept, Tak and the Power of Juju.